sandeepsamra/midterm-bookworm/README.md

 We were introduced to Sinatra the same week that we started this project.
 If we had more time, we would have liked to implement the following:

-- user interaction
+- user interaction;
-- a comment model, so that each book can have multiple comments (from the user, as well as from other users)
+- a comment model, so that each book can have multiple comments (from the user, as well as from other users); and
-- a "Start a Book Club" section so that a user can start a book club discussion about a book, and other users can decide if they want to join
+- a "Start a Book Club" section so that a user can start a book club discussion about a book, and other users can decide if they want to join.